Inside: Discover the beauty of shade gardening with these 21 perennials. These plants thrive in low-light areas and can bring life to your garden.

 2. Coral Bells ‘Palace Purple’

-Coral Bells ‘Palace Purple’ bring stunning maroon-purple foliage that adds depth to your shade garden.
+Coral Bells ‘Palace Purple’ brings stunning maroon-purple foliage that adds depth to your shade garden.
 The delicate off-white flowers rise gracefully on slender purple stems.
 This plant thrives well in both full sun and partial shade.

 You’ll appreciate that it’s deer-resistant, making it a great choice for gardens in deer-prone areas.
 It also grows easily, forming nice clumps that look lovely in borders or as ground cover.